Evaluating and Rewarding LALMs for Expressive Role-Play TTS via Mean Continuation Log-Probability: Methodology

 \subsection{Continuation Score}

-Objective evaluation of speech style remains a significant challenge in expressive TTS.
-Since speech style is deeply coupled with emotion, prosody and paralinguistic, it is difficult to establish an accurate definition and reliable measurement.
-However, with the scaling of model parameters and dataset sizes, LALMs pretrained on massive speech corpora have demonstrated strong ICL capabilities.
-Capitalizing on this phenomenon, we propose MCLP, an objective metric that leverages a pretrained LALM to quantify the stylistic coherence between a candidate utterance and a ground-truth reference.
+Speech style is deeply coupled with emotion, prosody, and paralinguistic factors, making it difficult to define and measure objectively.
+With the scaling of model parameters and dataset sizes, LALMs pretrained on massive speech corpora have demonstrated strong ICL capabilities.
+Capitalizing on this phenomenon, we propose MCLP, an objective metric that leverages a pretrained LALM to quantify the stylistic consistency between a candidate speech utterance and a ground-truth speech reference.